Finding Her Own Path to the Finish Line

 Ready for the next zigzag, Lynn returned to UConn School of Law as faculty, where she launched the Center for Energy and Environmental Law and taught several energy-related law classes.
 Then came a seven-year hiatus in northern New York, where she lived on a hobby farm and worked for a small general practice law office.
 "It was like going back to law school again, doing work completely unrelated to anything I'd done previously, including estate law, foreclosures, real estate transactions and municipal law matters."

-With more than 15 years of experience, Lynn Fountain advises clients on the development, financing, acquisition and divestiture of energy projects and distributed energy resources.
-She has extensive experience in structuring, drafting and negotiating agreements, including power and REC purchase agreements, engineering, procurement and construction contracts, and operation, maintenance and other service contracts, as well as purchase and sale, joint venture and financing agreements.
+In 2018, Connecticut beckoned once again, and Lynn rejoined Day Pitney.
+Her practice today focuses on the development, acquisition and financing of energy projects and distributed energy resources.
+Lynn's transactional experience includes drafting and negotiating power and renewable energy credit purchase agreements; engineering, procurement and construction contracts; and operation and maintenance and other service contracts, as well as purchase and sale, joint venture and financing agreements.

 "Working as a new associate in nuclear and renewable energy spurred my interest in climate change and its many implications.
 I now have the privilege of working in an industry that can provide solutions to what in my opinion is the defining issue of our time.
 I can't think of anything else I'd rather be doing."

 Lynn is also passionate about client service, and she works hard to provide timely and responsive solutions for her clients.